itpresidents/icm-help-sessions-2020/session-06/session-06-example.md

 At this point we've got something like `index = x * 4`, which would be fine for getting through one row, and that's actually exactly what we did earlier.

 But how do we account for moving to the next row?
-If we know each row has a certain number of pixels -- in this image it's a width of 200 -- then whenever we want to find pixels in another row, all we need to do is add the width to the index offset! if we wanted to find the first pixel in row 2, that index would be `index = (200 + 0) * 4` -- 200 to skip the top row of 200 pixels, 0 because that's the first pixel column (x), and *4 for each set of 4 values.
+If we know each row has a certain number of pixels -- in this image it's a width of 200 -- then whenever we want to find pixels in another row, all we need to do is add the width to the index offset!
+If we wanted to find the first pixel in row 2, that index would be `index = (200 + 0) * 4` -- 200 to skip the top row of 200 pixels, 0 because that's the first pixel column (x), and *4 for each set of 4 values.

 Now, all we need to add is a multiplier on that 200 that accounts for which row we're on.
 Luckily we can use y for that, so let's plug that in, and replace 200 with pusheen.width (which is 200):

 `let index = ((y * pusheen.width) + x) * 4`

 in the abstract, you can think of it like:

 `let index = ((ThisRow * NumberOfPixelsPerRow) + ThisColumn) * NumberOfValuesPerPixel`

 But really, you don't have to super understand it, you can just copy and paste it from sketch to sketch like I do haha.